 About: While most of the other dog goggles we recommend above look relatively similar (save for the Rex Specs), Doggles Sidecar Eyewear feature throw-back styling that helps them stand out in a crowded product category.
+These goggles are a true fashion statement.
 They’re ostensibly designed for dogs riding on motorcycles, but they’d surely work in a variety of other applications too.

 Matching Your Dog’s Needs with the Best Goggles

 While the seven dog goggles mentioned above are all worthy choices, it’s important to select the pair that’ll best satisfy your pet’s specific needs.
-Some dogs may need a pair of goggles to protect their eyes while hunting or working, while some others may simply need glasses that’ll help them look as fabulous as possible.
+Some dogs may need a pair of goggles to protect their eyes from wind, while some others may simply need glasses that’ll help them look as fabulous as possible.
 Some will belong to owners who need the cheapest eye protection available.

 We’ll discuss a few of these situations in greater detail below.

 This is obviously a completely subjective recommendation, but we’re not apologizing for it: These goggles look awesome.
 And, judging by owner reviews and the product’s popularity, we’re not alone in this assessment.

 They’re also UV-resistant and feature highly cushioned (meaning comfortable) frames.